Email text extraction

 When the Email Manger processes an email that is an update to an existing job, it updates the job via an Action Template.

 The Email text extraction screen allows you to instruct the Email Manager to only focus on a certain section of the email body, and discard the rest.
 The text that is extracted is then inserted into the Action Template that is selected for use with the Email Manager profile being processed at the time.

 Text extraction and its effect on filters - Important!

 Note!
 The message filters for each Email Manager profile are affected by the text-extraction options set here.
 When the filtering logic is processed for the “Message” part of the email, the Text Extraction options set here will be evaluted first, and then the filters will be evaluated.
 This allows you to configure filters that only relate to the extracted text from the email.
 Use the “Test” button on the filters to verify the filtering behaviour.

 Auto Reply Extraction

-Please note that this option, and the algorithm used does not offer 100% accuracy in the way that it extracts text, and has been developed with a strong English-language bias.
-A small minority of email may be parsed and processed incorrectly.
+Please note that this option, and the algorithm used does not offer 100% accuracy in the way that it extracts text, and has been developed to work with the English-language only.
+Even when processing English replies, a small minority of email may be parsed and processed incorrectly.
 Remember though, that HelpMaster will always store the original email text, so you can always view the original email text.
-This is achieved by clicking the "View original email" link on the Action screen.
+This is achieved by clicking the “View original email” link on the Action screen.